DataDog/terraform-provider-datadog/docs/data-sources/monitor_config_policies.md

 page_title: "datadog_monitor_config_policies Data Source - terraform-provider-datadog"
 subcategory: ""
 description: |-
-  Use this data source to list several existing monitor config policies for use in other resources.
+  Use this data source to list existing monitor config policies for use in other resources.
 ---

 # datadog_monitor_config_policies (Data Source)

-Use this data source to list several existing monitor config policies for use in other resources.
+Use this data source to list existing monitor config policies for use in other resources.

 ## Example Usage